tycho/cpuid/README.md

 that go along with those tools.

 Required:
-- C compiler (GNU C Compiler, Microsoft Visual C++, and the Intel C++ Compiler are known to work)
+- C compiler (GNU C Compiler, LLVM/Clang, Microsoft Visual C++, and the Intel C++ Compiler are known to work)
 - Perl 5.8 or later

 And one of:
 - GNU Make 3.80 or later
-- SCons 2.0 or later
+- Meson 0.50 or later

-Depending on whether you have GNU Make or SCons, do one of:
+Depending on whether you have GNU Make or Meson, do one of:

 ```
+$ meson . build
-$ scons
+$ ninja -C build
 ```

 or